gocoworker-dev/smart-contracts/AUDIT_BLOCS_EN.md

 Limited quantity sale of GOCO Tokens.
 The Presale is followed with a referral program allowing referees and investors to receive Tokens as reward.

-Constructor:
+Constructor :
-- `openingTime`: timestamp for opening time ;
+- `openingTime` : timestamp for opening time ;
-- `closingTime`: timestamp for closing time ;
+- `closingTime` : timestamp for closing time ;

 Presale requires to have GOCO Tokens in reserve in order to operate.